-Discover the southern states of Texas and Louisiana on this road trip, which takes you from San Antonio to historic New Orleans.
-This is a versatile road trip which will allow you to choose whether to discover some of the south's most visited cities or get in touch with nature.
+Discover the southern states of Texas and Louisiana on this road trip, which takes you from San Antonio to New Orleans.
+This is a versatile road trip that will allow you to choose whether to discover some of the South's most visited cities or get in touch with nature.

 We have put this guide together to help make your plan a little easier.
 A complete route guide, our top recommendations for where to stay, amazing things to see en route and the best time to visit can be found below.